 When you decide to move out of your parents’ house into your own place, whether you’re renting or buying, it’s easy to forget about all the costs involved.
-Buying furniture and decorating your new home is certainly something that can be forgotten as you work towards saving enough money for deposits, bills, and agency fees.
+Buying furniture and decorating your first home is certainly something that can be forgotten as you work towards saving enough money for deposits, bills, and agency fees.

 But this can end up being a huge expenditure, especially when you have an image of what you want your home to look like and fork out endless amounts of cash for expensive pieces of furniture and luxuries that will make your home look great.